chaining-mcp-server

 0

-A refined and unified Model Context Protocol (MCP) server that combines intelligent tool chaining, route optimization, persistent memory, sequential thinking, and time management capabilities.
-This server discovers available MCP servers on your system, analyzes their tools, and provides a complete toolkit for complex task execution with enhanced implementations from the "add to chaining" components.
+A refined and unified Model Context Protocol (MCP) server that combines intelligent tool chaining, route optimization, sequential thinking, time management, development guidance, monitoring, analytics, security, and compliance capabilities.
+This server discovers available MCP servers on your system, analyzes their tools, validates tool chains, and provides a complete enterprise-grade toolkit for complex task execution with real awesome-copilot MCP server integration.

 Features